New Year, New Twists: Student Loan Changes in the First Quarter of 2025

 The Future of Forgiveness Programs

-Despite the ongoing political debates, programs like Public Service Loan Forgiveness (PSLF) and Income-Driven Repayment Forgiveness (IDRF) have been in place for decades and are unlikely to disappear.
-PSLF, created in 2007, has bipartisan support and continues to provide essential relief for public service workers.
+Programs like Public Service Loan Forgiveness (PSLF) and Income-Driven Repayment Forgiveness (IDRF) have operated for decades.
+They are unlikely to disappear.
+PSLF, created in 2007, enjoys bipartisan support.
 IDRF has existed since 1994.
-As with eliminating the Department of Education itself, any attempt to dismantle these programs would require congressional approval.
+Eliminating these programs would require congressional approval, just like abolishing the Department itself.

 While potential restructuring at the Department of Education may bring changes, borrowers pursuing forgiveness programs can stay on track with the proper guidance.
 Any significant adjustments would take time to implement, and existing commitments to borrowers are likely to be upheld, particularly for programs created by Congress like PSLF, Teacher Loan Forgiveness (TLF), or IDR forgiveness via the Income-Based Repayment (IBR) plan.